 senso generate run --output json --quiet

 This generates content for EVERY prompt automatically, using the brand kit + KB + content types.
-Expected duration: 30-60 seconds for 9 prompts.
+Expected duration scales with prompt count; for 40 prompts expect a few minutes rather than a single quick burst.

 "⏳ Senso is writing... generating grounded content from your KB.
 This takes ~30-60 seconds."